 Hire The Right Speakers – And Coach Them!

-Speakers are always the shining star of any event.
-But with virtual events, in particular, you’ll have to be pickier than ever when the time comes to choose them.
+Speakers are often the shining star of events.
+But with virtual events, in particular, you’ll have to be pickier than ever when choosing them.
 It doesn’t matter how much of an expert someone is on a given topic – if they need a physical audience to thrive, then chances are, they won’t do great at speaking in a remote situation.

-The ability to engage and command undivided attention are two non-negotiable qualities here.
-And if you have any doubts about whether or not the person you chose can pull this off, ask them for previous examples of when they spoke at a virtual event.
+The ability to engage and command undivided attention are two non-negotiable qualities for virtual emcees.
+Ask them for previous examples of when they spoke at a virtual event.
 The moment your speaker takes the virtual stage needs to exude human connection and charisma, so take all the time you need to make this decision.

-Additionally, make sure you connect your speakers to the production company you’re working with.
+Additionally, make sure you connect your speakers to the event management or production company you’re working with.
 Whether or not this is their first time being part of a remote event, the technical producers will provide invaluable tips on things like sound, lighting, and the intricacies of the platform you’re using.
+Make sure they’re familiar with the audience response systems that the attendees will be using during the event.

 Content Design Matters More Than Ever